mvemuri1/FBLASuperManager/README.md

 ### Student Features
 * **Home Page**
 * The home page for the student includes information About FBLA, a Join FBLA form, the link to the FBLA website, the local officer team, and links to social media.
+If a bug is noticed, then it can be reported using the email given on the home page.
 * **Calendar**
 * The calendar page allows for students to access their chapter's calendar, including current events like volunteer opportunities and more.
 * **Events**